ADMIN-INTELLIGENCE-GmbH/CheckMK/README.md

 # General
 A script to easily deploy the checkmk agent on Ubuntu machines.

-Usefull for users of the RAW edition from CheckMK, but maybe also for users of the CRE edition.
+Usefull for users of the RAW edition from CheckMK.

 # Requirements
 - An existing installation of CheckMK